Brian Gottfried: Professional career

 Gottfried began his professional tennis career in 1972.
-He won five tournaments in 1977 and was runner-up at the French Open.
+He won five tournaments in 1977 and was runner-up at the French Open to Guillermo Vilas, winning just three games.
+"I was powerless.
+Everything I tried he did something better", said Gottfried afterwards.
 Newsweek described him as the "best male tennis player in the world at the moment" in April 1977, while World Tennis and Tennis Magazine ranked him as No. 4 in their 1977's year-end rankings.
-He won the Italian Open doubles championship in four consecutive years (1974–77).
+He won the Italian Open doubles championship in four consecutive years (1974–1977).
 He won the men's doubles at the French Open in 1975 and 1977.
 In 1976, he won the men's doubles title at Wimbledon.
 He ended his career tied for 22nd in open era singles titles leaders, and tied for 12th in doubles.

 Arthur Ashe liked to recall how Gottfried missed his daily practice session to get married, but atoned by doubling his practice time the next day.

 Gottfried retired as the player with the greatest number of tour match victories among players who had never won a grand slam.
 He held this record for 32 years, eventually being succeeded by David Ferrer.
 He was also second to Ferrer for most titles by a player who never won a major.